shahrier-antor/SKODA_USED_CAR_ANALYSIS/README.md

          1.Learning the Data Analysis Using numpy, pandas, matlotlib & seaborn 2.Creating barplot & subplots.
-         3.Finding the number of unique values present in the DataFrame 4.Rounding the numeric values in a pandas column.
-         5.Changing the index of a DataFrame
+         3.Finding the number of unique values present in the DataFrame 4.Rounding the numeric values in a pandas column 5.Changing the index of a DataFrame
          6.Writing functions in Python.
          7.Data Visualization: Bar plot.